apacheignite/documentation/data-grid/page-memory.md

   "body": "Cache entries' keys are also referenced from B+Tree data structures.
 They're ordered by hash code value."
 }
 [/block]
 As it's shown in the picture above, the whole purpose of B+Tree is to link and order the index pages that are allocated and stored in random physical locations of the page memory.
-Internally, an index page contains all the information needed to locate index's value, cache entry offset in a data page an index refers to or references to another index pages in order to traverse the tree.
+Internally, an index page contains all the information needed to locate index's value, cache entry's offset in a data page an index refers to, references to another index pages in order to traverse the tree (index pages are colored in purple in the picture above).

 B+Tree Meta Page is needed to get to the root of a specific B+Tree and to its layers for efficient execution of range queries.
-For instance, when `myCache.get(keyA)` operation is executed it will trigger the following execution flow on a primary node:
+For instance, when `myCache.get(keyA)` operation is executed it will trigger the following execution flow on an Apache Ignite node:
-* Apache Ignite will find out a memory region `myCache` belongs to.
+* Apache Ignite will look for a memory region `myCache` belongs to.
 * Inside of that memory region a meta page of a B+Tree that orders keys of `myCache` will be located.
-* Hash code of `keyA` will be calculated and an index page, the key belongs to, will be looked for.
+* Hash code of `keyA` will be calculated and an index page, the key belongs to, will be searched for in the B+Tree.
-* If the corresponding index page is not found then it means the key-value pair doesn't exist in `myCache` and Apache Ignite will return `null` as a result of the `myCache.get(keyA)` call.
+* If the corresponding index page is not found then it means the key-value pair doesn't exist in `myCache` and Apache Ignite will return `null` as a result of the `myCache.get(keyA)` operation.
-* If the index page exists then it will contain all the information needed to find a data page of the cache entry `keyA` refers to and return the value back to your application.
+* If the index page exists then it will contain all the information needed to find a data page of the cache entry `keyA` refers to.
+* The cache entry is taken from the data page and returned to your application.

 ## Free Lists Metadata and Structure

+The execution flow from the previous section explains how a cache entry is being looked up in the page memory when you want to get it from your application.
+However, how does the page memory know where to put a new cache entry if an operation like `myCache.put(keyA, valueA)` is called?

+In this scenario, the page memory relies on free lists data structures.
+Basically, a free list is doubly linked list that stores references to memory pages of approximately equal free space left.
+For instance, there is a free list that stores all the data pages that have up to 75% free space left and a list that keeps track of the index pages with 25% capacity left.
+Data and index pages are tracked in separate free lists.

+Keeping this in mind, the execution flow of `myCache.put(keyA, valueA)` operation on an Apache Ignite node, that is a primary or backup one for the entry, will be more or less the following:
+* Apache Ignite will look for a memory region `myCache` belongs to.
+* Inside of that memory region a meta page of a B+Tree that orders keys of `myCache` will be located.
+* Hash code of `keyA` will be calculated and an index page, the key belongs to, will be searched for in the B+Tree.
+* If the index page is not found then it will be requested from one of the free lists depending on the index size.
+A targeted free list will be found by the help of a free list meta page.
+Once the index page is provided it will be added to the B+Tree structure.
+* If the index page doesn't already contain a data page the cache entry has to be placed into then the data page will be given by one of the free lists depending on the total cache entry size.
+A reference to the data page will be added from the index page.
+* The cache entry added into the data page.

 ## Configuration Parameters